Open Data Hub logo

 Configuring monitoring for the single-model serving platform

-The single-model serving platform includes metrics for supported runtimes.
-You can also configure monitoring for OpenShift Service Mesh.
-The service mesh metrics helps you to understand dependencies and traffic flow between components in the mesh.
-When you have configured monitoring, you can grant Prometheus access to scrape the available metrics.
+In addition to runtime metrics for KServe, you can also configure monitoring for OpenShift Service Mesh.
+The OpenShift Service Mesh metrics help you to understand dependencies and traffic flow between components in the mesh.

 Prerequisites